chrislattman/chrislattman/README.md

 # About Me

-I am a recent graduate from Virginia Tech, having taken several courses in mathematics and computer science.
-I have coded in several languages, including Java, C (POSIX and Win32), C++, Python, JavaScript, Go, and Rust.
+I'm a recent graduate from Virginia Tech, having taken several courses in mathematics and computer science.
+I've coded in several languages, including Java, C (POSIX and Win32), C++, Python, JavaScript, Go, and Rust.
 I have covered several topics as detailed below, but my most passionate interests are:

 - Cryptography (low-level primitives and applied cryptography, i.e. OpenSSL/libcrypto)